Facebook doesn’t actually let you unlink your Instagram account

 As Wired notes, Facebook’s false “Unlink Account” tool poses privacy concerns for its users.
 Facebook admitted its back-end linking of user accounts means Facebook could use your Instagram account information to prompt the user to join Facebook Groups with people they follow or interact with them in Messenger.
 “That could pose privacy concerns for users who want their activity on an unlinked Instagram account isolated from their prime Facebook profile,” Wired points out.

 What’s even more unnerving about a user’s inability to unlink their Facebook and Instagram accounts is that Facebook outright tells them they can on its very own Instagram help document.
-There in black and white, it lays out the steps on how to unlink your Instagram account for your Facebook account.
+There in black and white, it lays out the steps on how to unlink your Instagram account from your Facebook account.
 Yet from the comments Facebook’s spokesperson gave to Wired, we now know this help article is extremely misleading.